-Justification for Exclusion: Telephones are the most efficient way of conducting a survey with a large sample size.
-As of 2006, approximately 93 percent of Texas homes had telephone service, so only a small percentage of Texans are excluded from the surveys.
+Justification for Exclusion: Based on the Census 2008 American Community Survey,

+98 percent of Texas households had telephone service available, so only a small percentage of Texans are excluded from the surveys.

 Annual Segmentation & Monthly Tracking Studies

 This research allows the Texas Lottery to monitor key policy questions, spending pattern shifts, game/advertisement awareness, public perception of the lottery, attitudinal shifts within psychographic segments, shifts in game player profiles and any changes in the size or composition of the segments.